TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 progress.

 ### How to Avoid Procrastination
-Procrastination will be your biggest enemy when trying to make progress, this how to avoid it:
+Procrastination will be your biggest enemy when trying to make progress, this is how to avoid it:

 **Use the Pomodoro Technique**
-The pomodoro technique is a way of managing your time in order to stay focused.
+The Pomodoro technique is a way of managing your time in order to stay focused.
 You basically set a timer for 25 minutes and work on a task until the timer goes off.
 You then take a 5 minute break and go again for 25 minutes once your break is over.